 The Western Bay of Plenty District Council made a landmark decision in November 1996 to ban cats and dogs from the Five Jems subdivision at Waihi Beach.
-The Department of Conservation and Royal Forest and Bird Protection Society sought the ban to protect sensitive bird populations in a neighbouring salt marsh reserve.
+DOC and Forest & Bird sought the ban to protect sensitive bird populations in a neighbouring salt marsh reserve.

 Hunting dogs are allowed in areas damaged by pests such as goats and pigs, because they help control the problem.